tessgi/TessGiWebsite/content/pages/outreach/gallery.md

-Title: TESS Resources
+Title: TESS resources
 Save_as: gallery.html

 [TOC]

-# TESS gallery
+## TESS gallery
 A gallery of TESS videos, animations, still images, and other resources are maintained by NASA Goddard's Scientific Visualization Studio (SVS).
 Visit the [TESS Gallery](https://svs.gsfc.nasa.gov/Gallery/TESS.html) to access the latest graphics that are downloadable in a wide range of formats.

 <br/>